 --Designed for readers who love sports and sports statistics and who would like to be able to conduct their own statistical analyses of sports data.

 --Instructions on using Excel to perform the analyses are provided.
+This new edition includes R code for all calculations and chapter exercises for course work or self-study.

 --Designed for readers who are comfortable with mathematics but who do not necessarily have any previous experience with formal statistical methods.